osJerome/fireflies-service/README.md

 # Fireflies Service

-A FastAPI backend application for Fireflies processing and managing messages with OpenAI integration.
+A FastAPI backend application for Fireflies processing and managing messages with OpenAI integration created by [Cy](https://github.com/cyril-deguzman).

 ## Prerequisites